intersystems/git-source-control/docs/hcc.md

 Suppose you begin working on a larger project in one branch, and then need to shift to something else.
 The proper approach to this in Embedded Git is to commit your in-progress work on the first interface, and then to switch to a new branch.
 This branch will be based on the development branch and may be missing components from the first project, but that's OK.
 You can always switch back to the first interface branch to continue work there.

-## Example Use Case 3: Onboarding a New User
+## Example Use Case 3: Onboarding a New User Namespace

 ### Configuring Git on a New Namespace